Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Background

 \subsubsection{ARM TrustZone}

-ARM TrustZone is a set of extensions to the ARM architecture that creates a secure world of execution; it is the primary way by which the GlobalPlatform TEE is implemented on ARM platforms~\cite{arfaoui:tee,ekberg2014untapped,shepherd2016secure}.
-Similar to the GP TEE specification, TrustZone divides execution into `secure' and `non-secure' worlds.
-Each world hosts its own OS and applications at different processor exception levels that communicate over a secure monitor at the highest ARM exception level (EL3), as shown in Figure \ref{tz:exception_levels8.4}.
-The secure world OS is a security kernel with limited functions to reduce the scope for vulnerabilities.
-It implements the internal APIs, e.g. GlobalPlatform TEE Internal API~\cite{gp:internal}, memory management and process scheduling of TAs, and any trusted world device drivers.
-Commercial TrustZone-based TEEs include Huawei iTrustee~\cite{itrustee}, Samsung TEEGRIS~\cite{teegris}, Trustonic Kinibi~\cite{trustonic}, and the Qualcomm TEE~\cite{qualcomm:qtee}.
+ARM TrustZone is a set of extensions to the ARM architecture for creating a secure world of execution.
+It is the main implementation for providing the hardware-enforced separation required by GlobalPlatform-compliant TEEs on ARM-based devices~\cite{arfaoui:tee,ekberg2014untapped,shepherd2016secure}.
+Similarly, TrustZone partitions the execution platform into `secure' and `non-secure' worlds.
+Each world hosts its own OS and applications at different processor exception levels, which communicate over a secure monitor at the highest ARM exception level (EL3), as shown in Figure \ref{tz:exception_levels8.4}.
+Secure monitor mode is entered into using the ARM Secure Monitor Call (SMC) interface, which handles the world context switch.
+A reference implementation of the secure monitor code and bootloading process is provided by the Trusted Firmware project~\cite{trusted_framework}, which manufacturers may tailor to their own SoCs.

-ARM TrustZone uses a control signal, the `non-secure' (NS) bit, to reflect the world of execution at run-time.
-The NS bit is propagated through all areas of the SoC where non-secure world adversaries may attempt to access secure world material.
-This includes page tables, cache lines, and bus transactions to memory firewalls and peripheral controllers.
-Any unauthorised access attempts to secure world-only resources are prevented by the corresponding on-SoC controller.
-Such controllers are the TrustZone Peripheral Controller (TZPC) for protecting secure world-only peripheral interfaces, and the TrustZone Application Space Controller (TZASC) for partitioning dynamic memory regions.
-Any SoC bus transactions that carry a non-zero NS bit are blockable by these controllers.
+A control signal, the `non-secure' (NS) bit, is used by TrustZone-enabled SoCs to store the current world of execution.
+The NS-bit is propagated through all areas of the SoC where adversaries may attempt to access secure world material, including page tables, cache lines, and bus transactions to memory firewalls and peripheral controllers.
+Unauthorised access attempts to secure world-only resources are prevented by on-SoC controllers that are configured at boot-time.
+As specific examples, the TrustZone Peripheral Controller (TZPC) prevents non-secure accesses to secure world-only peripheral interfaces, and the TrustZone Address Space Controller (TZASC) can be used to prevent non-secure accesses to secure world memory addresses.

-For inter-world communication, data can be transmitted between the REE and TEE over a secure monitor at EL3.
-Alternatively, shared memory regions can be established between the REE and TEE.
-For the former, user-space applications communicate with the TEE using a library from the TEE OS provider.
-Library calls are passed to the REE kernel driver---also provided by the TEE OS provider--that uses the ARM secure monitor call (SMC) interface to enter TrustZone's secure monitor mode for performing the world context switch.
-Data is passed to the secure world kernel and then to a target TA; responses are returned using the reverse process.
-A reference implementation of the secure monitor code and bootloading process is provided as part of the Trusted Firmware project~\cite{trusted_framework}, which manufacturers can tailor to their own SoCs.